Plot Settings and Appearance Reference

 Animate: enable this option to animate transitions when the figure is updated.

 Width and height: customize the size of the figure by setting the width and height in pixels.
 The initial values are chosen automatically based on your screen size and shown as placeholders.
+If these fields are left empty, clicking Plot updates the placeholders to the actual values used for the rendered figure.

 Margin

-Adjust the left, top, right, and bottom padding around the plot.
-This field accepts numbers and percentages.
-The unit for number values is pixels.
+Adjust the left, top, right, and bottom padding

 Border